ItsOrv/Orv-Telegram-Proxy/README.md

 python src/bot.py
 ```

-On the first run you will be asked for your phone number to authenticate.
+On the first run you will be prompted for your phone number to authenticate.

 ## License